Digestion via a co-fermentation digester

 Sustainable biomass is playing an increasingly important role in our economy.
 Organic co-products can contribute to the energy transition.

-In a co-fermentation digester, bacteria convert organic by-products into biogas under oxygen-poor (anaerobic) conditions.
+In a co-fermentation digester, bacteria convert organic co-products into biogas under oxygen-poor (anaerobic) conditions.
 In co-digestion, animal manure is supplemented with organic co-products.
 In a co-fermentation digester, this is at least 50% animal manure mixed with other biomass.

 These co-products often provide a higher gas yield, which increases efficiency.
 Due to the availability of manure and organic co-products, co-fermentation digesters are often located in agricultural businesses.